Zachary-Pearce/Pomegranate/src/Register File/README.md

 k: natural := 5
 ```

-The number of registers in the register file can be worked out using the follow equation:
+The number of registers in the register file can be worked out using the following equation:

 ```math
 \text{Register No.} = 2^{k}